Nurseries Online

 • A simple home made potting mix would be 4 parts normal good quality potting mix and 1 part small stones or very course washed sand.

-We suggest a good commercial bonsai potting mix from a specialist bonsai nursery or through your local bonsai club.
+We suggest a good commercial bonsai mix from a specialist bonsai nursery or through your local bonsai club.

 You may also be interested in